epw/consensus/consensus.md

 This is a game centered around humans with magical abilities, called Mages.
 It is set in modern, or at least semi-modern, times, in a world that looks more or less like our own, at least to ordinary people.
 It is meant to explore questions of humanity.
 It will not glorify violence, having power over your fellow humans, or exclusionary rhetoric.
 We get enough of that in the default reality, and Mages are drawn from marginalized communities as a general rule, not from those who already have the most power.

 Roleplaying involves vulnerability, and any game set in familiar times and dealing with philosophical questions can easily bring up topics that may make some people uncomfortable or even unwelcome.
-We very much want to support the use of the game to explore personal issues, but never at the expense of the players’ wellbeing.
+We very much want to support the use of the game to explore personal issues and growth, but never at the expense of the players’ wellbeing.
 Thus, before even looking at the characters, here are some rules to follow throughout the game to help everyone push themselves exactly as far as they want to go, but no farther.

 \End{Narrator}